 See our video below for more examples on how to brainstorm your best keywords.

 Getting started with keywords can be overwhelming.
-Remember our Support team is always on call if you’re a MarketGoo user (and if you aren’t get a free 10 day trial here).
+Remember our Support team is always on call if you’re a marketgoo PRO user.
 Not ready to go all in?
 Generate a Free Website Report on your site and see the ways in which your site needs to improve.

 P.S.
 If you’re on fire and want even more ways to brainstorm keywords for your site’s content and blog posts, check out this guide.